gesedels/gesedels/readme.md

 Create a new key-value pair with a body and optional password.

 > [!WARNING]
-> Passwords only control edit requests, they do not control `GET`s.
+> Passwords only control destructive requests, they do not control access.

 ```text
 $ POST /foo {"body": "Bar.", "pass": "hunter2"}